SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 				* Created economic depression
 					* 1726-1789 => cost of living +62%, wages only +25%
 					* British textile caused massive unempolyment
 					* 1788 brought with it famine
+					* Louis XVI himself is also quite weak
+				*